 Westminster Academy provides opportunities for students to work collaboratively and independently during and after lessons and experience learning outside of the classroom.

-Before the pandemic, over 400 educational visits and internal events regularly took place every year to encourage learning beyond the classroom.
+Hundreds of educational visits and internal events and activities take place every year to encourage learning beyond the classroom.

 Westminster Academy students are leaders